mittwald/salt-microservices/README.md

 *   `hostname` (**required**): Describes the public hostname used to address this service.
-This especially important when the service exposes a HTTP API or GUI; in this HAProxy will be configured to use this hostname to route requests to respective containers.
+This especially important when the service exposes a HTTP API or GUI; in this case NGINX  will be configured to use this hostname to route requests to respective containers.

 *   `containers` (**required**): A map of *container definitions*.
 Each key of